abhinavkashyap/domadapter/README.md

-# UDAPTER - Efficient Domain Adaptation Using Adapters
+# UDApter - Efficient Domain Adaptation Using Adapters

 Code for our paper at `EACL'23: UDAPTER-Efficient Domain Adaptation Using Adapters`. `Domadapter` trains adapters for Domain Adaptation in NLP.
 The idea is to use principles of unsupervised domain adaptation and parameter efficient fine-tuning to make domain